 Our research uncovers proven methods for attracting, retaining, engaging and advancing women in business.
 See our guide to applying these initiatives to your gender pay gap strategy.

-Watch some of the leaders of everywoman partner organisations discuss the significance of gender pay gap reporting and its impact on their businesses.
+Watch some of the leaders of everywoman partner organisations discuss the significance of reporting and its impact on their businesses.